-Miramonee always dreamed of living on Orcas Island.
-She grew up off of the coast of Everett on Hat Island, and spent two weeks every summer island-hopping with her family in their boat.
-Everyone got to pick a favorite place to stop to help guide the trip, and Monee’s always was Deer Harbor.
+Miramonee (aka Monee, rhymes with Bonnie) always dreamed of living on Orcas Island.
+She grew up off the coast of Everett on Hat Island, and spent two weeks every summer island-hopping with her family in their boat.
+Everyone got to pick a favorite place to stop and help guide the trip, and Monee’s choice always was Deer Harbor.

-When not exploring the island with clients or volunteering, Miramonee’s favorite past times include sifting through beach sand with her daughter Eleanor, BBQ-ing at Cascade Lake on Sunday afternoons, reading evolutionary biology books with her sister as a part of “the nerdy sister book club,” playing ukulele and drinking wine with other island moms, being a mermaid (scuba diving), date night with her best friend, and listening to records with the windows open.
+When not exploring the island with clients or volunteering, Miramonee’s favorite pastimes include sifting through beach sand with her daughter Eleanor, birding, painting, reading books in tandem with her sister, date night with her best friend, and listening to records with the windows open.